possibilities/meteor-filters/README.md

-# Middleware filters for Meteor.methods
+# Middleware filters for Meteor

 Middleware filters for Meteor.
 Filter `Meteor.methods` on the server and `Meteor.call` and `Meteor.apply` on the client.